Can You Buy a House With No Money Down? Zero Down Mortgage Options Explained

 - Three years since declaring bankruptcy or experiencing foreclosure

-- Adjustable income cannot exceed 115% of the chosen area’s median income based on your family size
+- Adjusted income cannot exceed 115% of the chosen area’s median income based on your family size

 - Borrowers must meet a minimum DTI ratio